-The information (click on a question to see the answer) below will answer most of your questions about the Admissions Process for International Students.
+The information (click on a question to see the answer) below will answer most of your questions about the Admissions Process for International Student as well as questions about the international student experience at Antioch University Santa Barbara.
 If you have a question not answered here, please contact the Office of Admissions for assistance.

 No. Whether a student is a domestic or international student, all students pay the same tuition.
 Please review the Tuition and Fees page to learn more about the cost of attendance.